cryptomail/public_problem_solving/slack/p1-be-qa/Readme.md

 ```
   * bust a field limit
   * misnomed file... put a PDF into a PNG
+  * channels with all kinds of crap in it 1,000 commas
+  * channels: 1 MB channel name followed by a single channel
+  * channels: same channel twice

 ####Files.list
 1. Simple positive test